-The ever increasing progress of sequencing techniques has developed a massive amount of genomic data .
+The ever-increasing progress of sequencing techniques has developed a massive amount of genomic data .
 This has led to an exponential growth of genomic datasets which provide huge information to the scientists.
-For identifying patterns and investigating biological information, it is necessary to visualize the genomes, but it is quiet difficult to develop such tools.
+For identifying patterns and investigating biological information, it is necessary to visualize the genomes, but it is quite difficult to develop such tools.

 GenVisR is a Bioconductor R package which provides flexible, user-friendly suite of tools for easy visualization of genomic data.
 It allows to visualize and interpret genomic data for multiple species under study in three categories: Variants, Copy number alterations and data quality .
 GenVisR is a compilation of various functions and tools developed for the easy visualization of genomic data.

 1. Visualization of Variants